- 4 (630g) Pork Chops

 - Preheat the oven to 200°C / 180°C fan oven / 400°F / gas mark 6.

-- Peel the potatoes and carrots and cut into chunks.
+- Wash and peel the potatoes and carrots and cut into chunks.
 Peel and slice the onion.
-Core and cut the apples into quarters.
+Wash the apples, then core and cut them into quarters.

 - Boil the potatoes and carrots together for 5 minutes, then drain.